By Julia Griffith FGA DGA EG

 Regardless, some still insist on referring to them as 'real' in an attempt to affirm they are the same material as diamond.
 This is a bad idea...

-Also, by way of definition, the term 'genuine' should also only be applied to natural diamonds.
+Also, by way of definition and for the same reasons, the term 'genuine' should also only be applied to natural gems.

-How to counteract the argument that they are real
+How to counteract the argument that laboratory-grown diamonds are 'real'

-Avoid using the term real.
-Maybe do some gentle schooling that real means 'natural'.
+Simply avoid using the term real in your descriptions and explanations of laboratory-grown diamonds.
+If you find yourself in a debate about this, do some gentle schooling that the 'real' cannot be applied to artificial products.
 Not just by your standards, but by all trade standards and dictionary definitions.

 In every terminology guide and trade guide (including the FTC) – it states that, regarding gemstones, the world ‘real’ is to only be used to describe those that are natural.